alexkorban/aoteastudios.com/pages/business-analysis-template-kit.md

 > **I am starting out in Business Analysis and I can see already how useful these are going to be for me!
 The products are well worth the money and then some :-)** <br/>- *Jennifer Sharp, USA*

-The templates are in Microsoft Word format.
-There are two versions included: MS Word 2003 (.dot) and MS Word 2007/2010 (.dotx).
+The templates are in Microsoft Word format (.dotx) compatible with Microsoft Office 2016.
 The guide is in PDF format.

 <br/>
 <a href = "https://getdpd.com/v2/cart/add/5365/16864/16001" class = "orange-button" style = "width: 90%; margin-left: auto; margin-right: auto"><span class = "main-text">Get the templates now ➡</span></a>